easonoob/Perceval-Quest-Solution/README.md

 ### QPU Validation

 Evaluate the model using a QPU session with the `qpu_validation.py` script.
-You will need to provide your SCW credentials and configuration parameters.
+You will need to provide your Scaleway credentials and configuration parameters.
 For example:

 ```bash
 python src/qpu_validation.py --scw_project_id YOUR_PROJECT_ID --scw_token YOUR_TOKEN --filename qnn.pkl --platform qpu:ascella --m 12 --n 3 --fraction 0.2 --batch_size 2